 - Bridgewater's Mid-Year Symposium, held the last week of fall-semester classes, features first- and second-year scholarly work, preparing students in their early semesters at the university to distinguish themselves academically.

-- The Undergraduate Research Symposium, conducted every April, serves as a showcase of outstanding student research, scholarship, and creative work.
+- The Student Research Symposium, conducted every April, serves as a showcase of outstanding student research, scholarship, and creative work.

 - National, regional, and local professional conferences: Students are encouraged to apply to present their scholarly efforts in every discipline at national, regional, and local conferences including the annual National Conference on Undergraduate Research.
 Travel, lodging, and meals are fully funded for Bridgewater student presenters.